ukshinrexhepi-cloud/dm-effect-analysis/docs/notes.md

 ## Velocity definitions
 - `Vflat` is taken from the SPARC table where available.
-- `Vout` is defined from the outer part of the rotation curve using the last 20% of available points.
+- `Vout` is defined as the median of the last 3 data points of the rotation curve.

 ## BTFR test
 Two fits are compared: